 7. Painting The Door (Optional)

 Once you’ve fitted your new door furniture, you might want to spruce up the door itself.
 Your brand new handles deserve to be shown off to their best, after all.
-If you want to paint the door, check out our guide on how to paint a door like a pro.

 By now, you should have the confidence to fit a door handle in six simple steps, standing you in good stead if you’re looking to liven up your home’s doors quickly and easily.